-In my thirty-seven year long nursing career I cared for many patients, many of whom touched my heart ins different ways.
+Pink Lotus In my thirty-seven year long nursing career I cared for many patients, many of whom touched my heart in different ways.
 One lady who still has a place in my heart was a cancer patient, Ms. Jones.
-The first time I met her I was so impressed with her indomitable spirit, her sense of humor, … More Gift from a Chemotherapy Patient
+The first time I met her I was impressed with her indomitable spirit, her sense of … More Gift from a Cancer Patient

 For National Domestic Violence Awareness Month I am sharing from my experiences in surviving abuse and some lessons I learned.
 To continue the story of my husband’s illness he recovered from the stroke and could walk with a cane.
 Since he worked on a computer, not being able to walk a lot was not an … More My Last Days As His Wife

 Today I attended the funeral of my elderly neighbor, Mr. Q. I experienced some thoughts and feelings from his death and funeral that I found at times to be upsetting, surprising and then comforting.
 Funerals are something I usually avoid when possible.
-I went to my father in law’s funeral this past year.
-It was … More A Neighbor’s Death Observed
+I went to my father-in-law’s funeral this past year.
+It was a military … More A Neighbor’s Death Observed

 You must be logged in to post a comment.